 Today’s digital map has a total of 13 zones, each representing a 10° F difference in annual minimum winter temperatures.
 Each zone is further subdivided into 5° F increments, with (a) representing the lower temperature range and (b) representing the higher.

 To check out what zone you’re in, click on the map.
-For example, the state of Maryland where I live is located in zones 6 and 7.
+As an example, the state of Maryland where I live is located in zones 6 and 7.
 But my town is located in zone 7a.
-Most plants and seeds today come with a label listing their plant hardiness zone.

 The Maryland page of the USDA Plant Hardiness Zone Map